JoelGMSec/Cloudtopolis/README.md

 Kaonashi = Download Kaonashi dictionary.txt
 Kaonashi_WPA = Download Kaonashi_WPA100M.txt
 Rockyou = Download the rockyou.txt dictionary
-OneRule = Will download the OneRuleToRuleThemAll rule
+OneRule = Download the OneRuleToRuleThemAll rule

 VPS = Enable VPS mode, to connect to your own Hashtopolis server via SSH SshHost = Here you must enter the host or public IP of the VPS server